ankane/strong_migrations/README.md

 #### Good

-Add a non-generated column and use callbacks or triggers instead (or a virtual generated column with MySQL and MariaDB).
+Add a non-generated column and use callbacks or triggers instead (or a virtual generated column).

 ### Adding a foreign key